sherrii-Xia/Project_Java/README.md

 This builds a practical preorder system that could be used in the real life, which motivates me.

+X : the dish
+Y:  the order that customer made.

 Basically, customers can preorder the food they want via this application even though they are not physically in the restaurant